eggheads/eggdrop/doc/sphinx_source/install/readme.rst

 Git Development Snapshot
 ^^^^^^^^^^^^^^^^^^^^^^^^

-    Eggdrop development has moved from a CVS-based version control system to git.
+    Eggdrop development is based on git.
 If you are interested in trying out the VERY LATEST updates to Eggdrop, you may be interested in pulling the most recent code from there.
 BE WARNED, the development branch of Eggdrop is not to be considered stable and may (haha) have some significant bugs in it.

     To obtain Eggdrop via the git repository (hosted by GitHub), you can either clone the repository via git or download a development snapshot.